Annalise by Dr Lorenc Gordani

 Legal Adviser in Albania Energy Market

-At the begin of February 2017 the Parliament of Albania passed the Law on Promotion of the Use of Energy from Renewable Sources.
-A new legal framework that has been strongly supported by the Secretariat of Energy Community, with the aim to positively affect legal framework to improve both compliance with the acquis and investor confidence.
+At the begin of February 2017, the Parliament of Albania passed the Law on Promotion of the Use of Energy from Renewable Sources.
+A new legal framework that has been strongly supported by the Secretariat of Energy Community, with the aim to positively affect legal framework to improve both compliances with the acquis and investor confidence.

 In the framework of the WB6 Sustainability Charter, the country has agreed to step-up the ongoing efforts to reform and integrate electricity markets and to become a part of the global response to climate change.
 The status in promotion of renewable energy, as included in the implementation reports, shows that the transposition and implementation of the Renewable Energy Directive 2009/28/EC is still a priority.

-Hydropower have long provided energy as power generation in Albania, but today the country is committed to the deployment of 190 MW among PV and Wind to reach the binding targets of 38% within 2020.
-Notwithstanding implemented to a full extent yet lags behind, due to insufficient administrative capacity, limited capacity in the transmission and distribution, systems impedes provision of priority access for renewable energy to the grid, etc. In addition, several challenges exist rise the transaction costs for businesses.
+Hydropower has long provided energy as power generation in Albania.
+Today the country is committed to the deployment of 640 MW among PV and Wind to reach the binding targets of 38% within 2020.
+Notwithstanding implemented to a full extent yet lags behind, due to insufficient administrative capacity, limited capacity in the transmission and distribution, systems impede the provision of priority access for renewable energy to the grid (this last already reviewed in the begin of December 2019), etc. Besides, several challenges exist raises the transaction costs for businesses.

-Administrative barriers that lead to a long project development period and a higher perceive risk.
-Then, with the introduction of new law it is hoping the establish of a one stop shop office able to lead to any game-changing benefits for project developers.
+Administrative barriers that lead to a long project development period and a higher perceived risk.
+Then, with the introduction of the new law, it is hoping the establishment of a one-stop-shop office able to lead to any game-changing benefits for project developers.
 Most countries in the region are still working to pursue this path.
 However, access to the market is partly reported to work for international investors only with the help of local partners who are aware of the context and have better access to local institutions and procedures.

-To improve the investment framework and tackle the major challenges hindering a more accelerated renewables deployment has introduce more market-based support schemes, moving from FITs to feed-in-premium (FiP) systems for larger installations.
-The allocation of FiP tariffs shall be determined via a competitive, non-discriminatory bidding process (auction).
+To improve the investment framework and tackle the significant challenges hindering a more accelerated renewables deployment has introduced more market-based support schemes, moving from FITs to feed-in-premium (FIP) systems for larger installations.
+The allocation of FIP tariffs shall be determined via a competitive, non-discriminatory bidding process (auction).
 Due to limited competition in the energy markets and the early stage of renewable energy development, there are, however, concerns about the auction scheme being a suitable model in every process.

-In last, the overall ability of the balancing the system by hydro capacity is foreseen as an asset to mitigate the issues of integration of renewable.
-However, inevitable problems of the grid exist in the period of intensive use of it (i.e. strong rainfall, hit of sun or wind) that a part of damages cause an increase of energy putting in grid in same time by small priority producer and request that grid operator to be restrictive regarding the amount of renewable energy that may be integrated into the grid.
-Aspect that a part millions of investment putted every year to physical infrastructure need the increase of the capacity in management of network.
+In last, the overall ability to balance the system by hydro capacity is foreseen as an asset to mitigate the issues of integration of renewable.
+However, inevitable problems of the grid exist in the period of intensive use of it (i.e. strong rainfall) that a part of damages cause an increase of energy putting in grid in same time by small priority producer and request that grid operator to be restrictive regarding the amount of renewable energy that may be integrated into the grid.
+An aspect that part millions of investment put every year to physical infrastructure needs the increase of the capacity in the management of the network.

-Disclaimer: The ownership and the opinion expressed pertain to the author.
-While all the effort are made to ensure the accuracy of this publication, it is not intended to provide legal advices as individual situations may differ and should be discussed with an expert.
-For any specific technical or legal advice on the information provided and related topics, contact us through “firstname.lastname@example.org”.
+Disclaimer: All opinions expressed pertain to the author.
+While all efforts are made to ensure the accuracy of this publication, it is not intended to provide legal advice as individual situations may differ and should be discussed with an expert.
+For any specific technical or legal advice on the information provided and its related topics, may contact us through “firstname.lastname@example.org”.

 Most Read Publications